Custom properties are extra data fields for your models.

 Then use it in an equation.
 Simple as that.
 I multiplied it by two before I took this screenshot.

-You can store the result of global variables into a custom property as well.
-It seems you can only use global variables, not other equations.
+You can store the result of global variables and calculated dimensions (like “D1@[email protected]”) into a custom property as well.

 The easiest way is to: